How to Set Environment Variables in PowerShell

 PowerShell Show Environment Variable Value

-Set New Environment Variable
+3. Set or Update an Environment Variable

 # Set the AWS Default Region Environment Variable